 OSAP & Government Aid

-Enrolment Services acts as the central financial aid office for OSAP, other provincial loans and U.S. (United States) loans.
+The University Registrar's Office (URO) acts as the central financial aid office for OSAP, other provincial loans and U.S. (United States) loans.
+If you have questions about your OSAP application or status, you can the University Registrar's Office (URO) for specialized advising.

 Repaying Your Student Loans